mandeelishus/safety-kit-detection/README.md

  ## Documentation
  The required command line arguments are:

--i, which can either be the path of the input video or ```cam``` for camera
+-input_file, which can either be the path of the input video or ```cam``` for camera

--m_g, path to gear detection model
+-gear_model, path to gear detection model

--m_p, path to person detection model
+-person_model, path to person detection model

--m_f, path to face detection model
+-face_model, path to face detection model

--m_m, path to mask detection model
+-mask_model, path to mask detection model

 The optional command line arguments are: